r0gue-io/pop-cli/crates/pop-parachains/README.md

 # pop-parachains

-A crate for generating, building and running Parachains and Pallets.
+A crate for generating, building and running parachains and pallets.
 Used by [`pop-cli`](https://github.com/r0gue-io/pop-cli).

 ## Usage

-Generate a new Parachain:
+Generate a new parachain:
 ```rust
 use pop_parachains::{instantiate_template_dir, Config, Git, Template};